Create and edit run/debug configurations

 With the Navigation bar visible (run/debug configurations are displayed in the run/debug configuration selector in the Run area:), the available

-PyCharm provides the Run/Debug Configuration dialog as a tool for handling run/debug configurations: create configuration profiles or change the default ones.
+Select Run/Debug Configuration dialog and create configuration profiles or change the default ones.to open the

 Create a run/debug configuration